Converting Complex XML to CSV: A Practical Guide

 XML processing with Flexter in action

 Now it’s time to show you the right way to convert XML files to CSV with a practical example.
-We will work with the full version of Flexter Data Liberator, demonstrating its features and showing you some of its internals.
+We will work with the enterprise version of Flexter, demonstrating its features and showing you some of its internals.
 The steps to process XML files through Flexter are:

-For this use case, I have picked the Pain.001 (Payments Initiation but can be a real pain too 😉) schema that depicts Credit Transfer messages in XML format.
+For this use case, I have picked the Pain.001 (Payments Initiation but can be a real pain too 😉) schema that shows Credit Transfer messages in XML format.

 This is part of a wider ISO 20022 standard that has been already put in place to process payments in the EU/SEPA (pre-Single Euro Payments Area) zone.
 The standard describes dozens of different financial messages and there’s a pretty good chance that you’ll come across it one day, especially if you’re working within IT in the banking sector.